There are 2 main criteria for classifying cake molds: their material, what they're made of, and their volume, or how much batter you can fit inside.

 Capacity

-All "classic" cake molds have a capacity to hold a volume of dough of around 1000 ml (1 liter of dough), which is the standard capacity.
+All "classic" cake molds have a capacity that allows them to hold a volume of batter of around 1000 ml (1 liter of batter), which is the standard capacity.

-The mold needs to be able to accommodate this volume, but not be completely full afterwards, as the cake will almost certainly swell and rise during baking, so the edges of the mold need to be high enough to prevent overflowing.
+The mold needs to be able to hold the volume of batter, but not be completely full afterwards, as the cake will almost certainly swell and rise during baking, so the edges of the mold need to be high enough to prevent it from overflowing.

-This varies quite a lot from one brand and model to another, but you can easily check it by calculating the volume of your mold by multiplying its length by its width by its height in millimeters, and you'll get its volume in milliliters.
+This varies quite a bit from brand to brand, but you can easily check it by calculating the volume of your mold by multiplying its length x width x height in millimeters, and you'll get its volume in milliliters.

-A much quicker solution is to place your mold on a scale, tare it and fill it 4/5 full with water.
-The weight indicated will be its capacity.
+Another, quicker solution is to place your mold on a scale, tare it and fill it with water.
+The weight indicated will be its capacity (or volume).

-You'll also find aluminum disposable molds in a variety of sizes (mainly 1200 or 600), which are widely used by professionals.
+Aluminum disposable molds of various sizes (mainly 1200 or 600) are now readily available, and are widely used by professionals.

 They're practical, easy to use and, above all,